htetpyaeaung/htetpyaeaung/README.md

 Hi 👋 I'm Htet Pyae Aung
 ===============================
-Graduate Software Developer
+Software Developer
 ---------------------------
 I’m a graduate of University of South Australia in Software Development.
-Currently working as a graduate software developer @ Cara Inc.
+Currently working as an application developer @ Cara Inc.

 *   🌍  I'm based in Adelaide, South Australia
-*   🖥️  See my portfolio at [htetpyaeaung.me](http://htetpyaeaung.me)
+*   🖥️  See my portfolio at [htetpyaeaung.me](https://htetpyaeaung.dev)
-*   ✉️  You can contact me at [hello@htetpyaeaung.me](mailto:hello@htetpyaeaung.me)
+*   ✉️  You can contact me at [hello@htetpyaeaung.me](mailto:hello@htetpyaeaung.dev)
 *   🧠  I'm learning flutter and building an exciting app
 *   🤝  I'm open to collaborating on as a developer